brendanrsmith/lab-06/README.md

     Actual time needed to complete: 0:30

+Number and name of feature: *Weather*

+    Estimate of time needed to complete: 0:30

+    Start time: 5:00

+    Finish time: 5:43

+    Actual time needed to complete: 0:43

-Number and name of feature:
+Number and name of feature: *Parks*

-    Estimate of time needed to complete:
+    Estimate of time needed to complete: 1:00

-    Start time:
+    Start time: 5:44

-    Finish time:
+    Finish time: 7:05

-    Actual time needed to complete:
+    Actual time needed to complete: 1:20